wzr1337/rsi.schema/doc/schema.spec.md

       "accessMethods": {
         "post": { // defines the POST method to be performable on /<service>/<resource>/ level, i.e creat new elements (server side id)
           "description": "Lorem Ipsum amet sit",
-          "additionalHeaders": { // allows additional, non-standard headers specific to the request (optional) "<header>": { // makes the <header> available for transport "isRequired": true, // marks the attribute to be required on each request (optional) "type": "string" // headers are always strings }
-          },
           "parameters": { // holds all the attributes being able to be given when creating new elements via POST "<stringAttribute>": { // makes the <stringAttribute> available for creation "isRequired": true, // marks the attribute to be required on each request (optional)